 - Cellphone protection.
 Pay your monthly cellphone bill with the card and get cellphone insurance that covers up to $1,000 per year ($800 per claim, 2 claims per year, with a $50 deductible) against damage and theft.

-- Other World Elite Mastercard benefits, including Lyft credits, cash back on Boxed orders, a free ShopRunner membership and more.
+- Other World Elite Mastercard benefits, including Lyft credits, a free ShopRunner membership and more.

 While decent, this list falls short of the benefits you’ll find on some competing rewards cards, which can come with perks like credits for TSA Precheck or Global Entry, free checked bags, lounge passes and more.

 How does the Free Spirit Travel More card compare to other travel rewards cards?

 If you are set on earning rewards with Spirit, then the Free Spirit Travel More card will likely be one of your best options, and it shouldn’t be too difficult to offset the annual fee with rewards and perks earned via card spend.

 If you are open to flying with other airlines, however, you may be better off with a general travel rewards credit card.
 These cards typically offer much more flexibility with how you can earn and redeem rewards.
 Here are a few of our top picks worth considering:

 100,000 points if you spend $4,000 in first 3 months